The Zacks Rank Explained: How to Find Strong Buy Oils and Energy Stocks

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at APA (APA), which was added to the Zacks Rank #1 list on February 2, 2022.
+Let's take a look at Chevron (CVX), which was added to the Zacks Rank #1 list on February 5, 2022.

-Founded in 1954, Houston, TX-based APA Corporation is one of the world's leading independent energy companies engaged in the exploration, development and production of natural gas, crude oil and natural gas liquids.
-Geographically, the company’s operations are in the United States, Egypt and in the North Sea of the United Kingdom.
-APA also holds acreage in offshore Suriname (South America) and other international locations.
+Chevron is one of the largest publicly traded oil and gas companies in the world with operations that span almost every corner of the globe.
+The only energy component of the Dow Jones Industrial Average, San Ramon, CA-based Chevron is fully integrated, meaning it participates in every aspect related to energy – from oil production, to refining and marketing.
+The company generates around $95 billion in annual revenues and produces in excess of three million barrels per day of oil equivalent.
+Chevron currently churns out oil and natural gas at a 59/41 ratio.
+As of the end of 2021, the company had proved reserves of approximately 12.4 billion barrels of oil-equivalent.

-For fiscal 2021, two analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased -$0.04 to $4.02 per share.
-APA boasts an average earnings surprise of 25.1%.
+For fiscal 2022, eight analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $1.45 to $11.08 per share.
+CVX boasts an average earnings surprise of 6.3%.

-Analysts are expecting earnings to grow 472.2% for the current fiscal year, with revenue forecasted to rise 74.2%.
+Earnings are expected to grow 36.3% for the current fiscal year, while revenue is projected to increase 7.3%.

-APA has been moving higher over the past four weeks as well, up 17.8% compared to the S&P 500's loss of 4.6%.
+CVX has been moving higher over the past four weeks as well, up 10.7% compared to the S&P 500's loss of 4%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, APA should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Chevron should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.